 In Luxembourg, IOM’s main support relates to Assisted Voluntary Return and Reintegration (AVRR), providing migrants residing in Luxembourg with tailor-made assistance in their return back home.

-In terms of major activities implemented in Belgium, the Return and Emigration of Asylum Seekers ex Belgium (REAB) programme should be highlighted.
-The implementation of the REAB project by IOM Brussels began in 1984.
-The Federal Agency for the Reception of Asylum Seekers (FEDASIL), which is the Belgium governmental agency dealing with asylum seekers accommodation provision, is the donor for the REAB project and has the mandate to manage AVR(R) in Belgium.
-The REAB has thus defined the Assisted Voluntary Return and Reintegration approach for the past thirty years, and ensured the development and establishment of a strong REAB Network for maximal referrals of potential beneficiaries.
+In terms of major activities implemented in Belgium, the Voluntary Return programme should be highlighted.
+The implementation of the Voluntary Return project by IOM in Brussels began in 1984.
+The Federal Agency for the Reception of Asylum Seekers (FEDASIL), the Belgium governmental agency dealing with asylum seekers accommodation provision, is the donor for the Voluntary Return project and has the mandate to manage AVR(R) in Belgium.
+It has thus defined the Assisted Voluntary Return and Reintegration approach for the past thirty years, and ensured the development and establishment of a strong Voluntary Return Network for maximal referrals of potential beneficiaries.

 - both pre-departure and post-return thorough counselling, orientation and referral service;

 - the provision of individualized and tailored reintegration grants in country of return with a participative approach.

 These are an integral part of IOM’s approach to return migration which supports the returnees in their effort to reintegrate and be self-sufficient, responds to their immediate humanitarian needs upon return and also aims to contribute to strengthening local communities.

 Ms. Laura Palatini is the current Chief of Mission of the Country Office for Belgium and Luxembourg.
 Contact: +32 2 287 74 22